Arif-Hosen/royal-dental-clinic-a-10/README.md

 # Royal Dental Clinic

-Description: This is assignment-10.
-This is a Dental Clinic website.
+Description: This is a Dental Clinic website.
+A user can see dental services.
+If user has logged in he/she can see service details after click details button.

 ## Live site Link
 [https://focused-keller-76def8.netlify.app/services/2]